 I thought it would be an interesting exercise to relate specific pieces to different parts of my artist statement to see where I'm exploring what topic.
 I've done it here with work specifically that will be in the Figurative Group Show at Peterson-Cody Gallery in Santa Fe, NM, February 2011.

 Using the human figure and still life objects I consider intangibles, challenging myself to capture small nuance in relationships, life, death, and love.
 Much of my work is about transitions, whether it is a midlife juncture or coming of age as a universal truth.
-These paintings are decisions reflected and possibilities contemplated
+These paintings are decisions reflected and possibilities contemplated.

 (As in "Near at Hand", I'm dealing with symbolic walls that can appear in relationships or in "On With the Show" I was thinking about the continuum of time, the birds are flying into and out of the painting suggesting that the show must go on, WE must press on, as surely as time passes this too shall pass.)

+I’m intrigued by the idea of a work of art looking like an old master’s painting but with a contemporary edge, as an artist I want to be a filter for the time I live in.
 (In "The Ascent", the figures are very classically rendered however the ladder is a modern aluminum one, or "Call of Duty", which has the feel of a Renaissance portrait but the imagery from Superman comics, my red haired model in "Dreams of Flying" brings to mind a Botticelli Venus but with the addition of the airplane there is no mistaking her for one)

 I’m frequently inspired by fairy tales, superheroes, or works of literature, and reexamine them in a contemporary way.
 Mythical characters may become a device to explore our responses to modern day situations, for example Superman becomes a symbol for the mighty dreams each of us hold close to our chests.